bashrc2/AberMUSH/README.md

 The type or armor which players (including NPCs) are wearing can also modify their agility, altering their combat performance.
 Agility values for armor items can be set with the `mod_agi` parameter.
 Negative values mean that wearing the item slows the player down.
 Positive values improve fighting performance.

 While fighting you can use the `dodge` command to try to evade the attacker's next blow.
-You will miss a turn when trying to attack, but are less lightly to be hit in the current round.
+You will miss a turn when trying to attack, but have less chance of being hit in the current round.
 Success in dodging depends on your `luck` and `agility`, which can vary depending upon items carried or worn and the weather/terrain.

 ### NPCs in Combat